SyncfusionExamples/PDF-Examples/Security/Protect-an-existing-PDF-document/.NET/Protect-an-existing-PDF-document/README.md

 # Protect PDF Files

-The Syncfusion&reg; [.NET Core PDF library](https://www.syncfusion.com/document-processing/pdf-framework/net-core/pdf-library) provides tools for creating, reading, and editing PDF documents.
+The Syncfusion<sup>&reg;</sup> [.NET Core PDF library](https://www.syncfusion.com/document-processing/pdf-framework/net-core/pdf-library) provides tools for creating, reading, and editing PDF documents.
 It also allows you to protect your PDF files by applying encryption and setting password-based permissions.

 ## Steps to Protect PDF Files